-I have built Laravel integrations for 16 years across 250+ projects, including 40+ payment providers for bolttech, a $1B+ unicorn.
-The price range is real, but it is not random.
-Once you see what drives the cost up or down, the quote in front of you starts making sense.
+I've built Laravel integrations for 16 years across 250+ projects, including the team that integrated 40+ payment providers at bolttech, a $1B+ unicorn.
+The price range is real but it's not random.
+Once you see what drives the cost up or down, the quote in front of you starts to make sense.

-This article gives you the numbers I use when I scope client work, plus the warning signs I look for in other people's quotes.
+This article gives you the numbers I use when I scope client work, and the warning signs I look for in other people's quotes.

 TL;DR